noorwertheim/Multi-Agent-Ethical-RL-/README.md

 **Ethical Value Embedding**

 An ethical objective was added to the lumberjacks environment, according to the method of Rodriguez-Soto et al. (2022).
-Using this method, the agents were trained to behave ethically, and 'share' the amount of trees each agent cut.
+Using this method, the agents were trained to behave ethically, and each cut an equal amount of trees.

 **Value Decomposition Network**